feideconnect/core-apis/apigkadm.md

 - `200 OK`: On success
 - `403 Forbidden`: Current user is not allowed to see the owner's clients

+'me' can be used as owner id and means the userid of the calling user.

 On success, the json body consists of a list of clients matching the request.
 If the owner owns an apigk with id `foo`, clients having `gk_foo` in scopes or scoes_requested are considered